Scale-invariant boundary Harnack principle on inner uniform domains in fractal-type spaces

-In \cite{pthesis}, Gyrya and Saloff-Coste generalized Aikawa's approach to uniform domains in strictly local, regular, symmetric Dirichlet spaces of Harnack-type that admit a carr\'e du champ.
-Moreover, they deduced that the boundary Harnack principle also holds on inner uniform domains, by considering the inner uniform domain as a uniform domain in a different metric space, namely the completion of the inner uniform domain with respect to its inner metric.
+Gyrya and Saloff-Coste (\cite{GyryaSC}) generalized Aikawa's approach to uniform domains in (non-fractal) Dirichlet spaces.
+They considered a metric measure space equipped with a symmetric strongly local regular Dirichlet form that satisfies a parabolic Harnack inequality.
+Moreover, they deduced that the boundary Harnack principle holds on inner uniform domains, by considering the inner uniform domain as a uniform domain in a different metric space, namely the completion of the inner uniform domain with respect to its inner metric.

-In \cite{jlSC}, we proved the boundary Harnack principle directly on inner uniform domains, when the underlying space is a strictly local, regular (possibly non-symmetric) Dirichlet space of Harnack-type.
+A direct proof of the geometric boundary Harnack principle directly on inner uniform domains is given in (\cite{LierlSC1}) by Saloff-Coste and the author, following \cite{ALM03}.
+In \cite{LierlSC1}, the underlying metric measure space is equipped with a local, regular (possibly non-symmetric) Dirichlet form satisfying some technical assumptions (cf.~\cite{LierlSC2}) which provide control over the non-symmetric Dirichlet form in terms of its symmetric strongly local part.
+Furthermore, the symmetric stongly local part is assumed to satisfy the volume doubling property and the Poincar\'e inequality.

-In this paper, we assume that the underlying space $(X,d,\mu,\e,D(\e))$ is a metric measure Dirichlet space in the sense of \cite{BBK06}.
-The parabolic Harnack inequality PHI($\Psi$) which we assume to hold on the space, has a space-time scaling that is captured by the function

-for some $\beta, \bar\beta \geq 2$.
-In the classical case, $\Psi(r)=r^2$.
-Different values of $\beta$ and $\bar\beta$ allow for fractal-type spaces, such as the Sierpinski gasket.
-For example, removing the bottom line in the Sierpinski gasket produces a subset that is an inner uniform domain in the Sierpinski gasket.

-In fractal-type spaces, the energy measure of the Dirichlet form can be singular with respect to the measure of the underlying metric measure space.
-We thus do not make any assumptions on the pseudo-metric induced by the Dirichlet form, in fact we do not consider it at all.
-This is contrary to \cite{pthesis} and \cite{jlSC}.
+Both in \cite{GyryaSC} and \cite{LierlSC1}, the case of fractal spaces was excluded by putting certain hypotheses on the pseudo-metric induced by the Dirichlet form and by assuming the classical space-time scaling $\Psi(r)=r^2$.

+The aim of this paper is to give a proof of the geometric boundary Harnack principle in a more general setting that includes fractal spaces.
+Applications of this result to proving two-sided bounds for the Dirichlet heat kernel on inner uniform domains will be presented in forthcoming papers \cite{KL1, KL2}.